 Dr. Steven Haas, current chief of the Knee Service at HSS, who trained under Dr. Insall as a young surgeon, has been named to hold the John N. Insall Chair.
 Dr. Haas and his Knee Service colleagues will apply the resources provided by the Chair to research knee surgery and biomechanics.
 “Dr. Insall’s contributions to the field are legendary.
 On a personal level, training under Dr. Insall greatly contributed to my development as a surgeon and investigator,” says Dr. Haas.

 Dr. Steven Haas examines Jane Byron's right knee following a total kee replacement.

 “It is an honor to assume a Chair in his name and to have the support to continue our research,” says Dr. Haas.

 Dr. Haas is an internationally renowned surgeon, leader in knee implant innovation, and lecturer.
 He has developed groundbreaking surgical techniques and instrumentation for performing minimally invasive knee replacement and conducted extensive research in the field.
 Recent research topics have included improving knee replacement outcomes in younger, active patients; extending the longevity in knee replacement by minimizing polyethylene wear; and reducing post-operative complications.

-“Dr. Haas is an exceptional surgeon and clinical investigator,” says Thomas Sculco, MD, surgeon-in-chief at Hospital for Special Surgery.
+“Dr. Haas is an exceptional surgeon and clinical investigator,” says Thomas Sculco, MD, Surgeon-in-Chief Emeritus at Hospital for Special Surgery.
 “Given the depth and breadth of expertise and the commitment of Dr. Haas and his colleagues, the Knee Service will benefit enormously from the resources provided by the John N. Insall Research Chair and continue to honor his legacy.”